kurtosis-tech/kurtosis/core/docs/lib-documentation.md

 ### uploadFiles(String pathToUpload)
 Takes a filepath or directory path that will be compressed and uploaded to the Kurtosis filestore for use with [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].

+The compressed directory contains will have the contents of the directory in the root of the archive without additional nesting.

 **Args**

 * `pathToUpload`: Filepath or dirpath on the local machine to compress and upload to Kurtosis.